supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 First cd into `customer-managed/aws/terraform`

 Generate a `byoc.auto.tfvars.json` to specify your VPC info.
 This will create subnets, but if you already have subnets you want to use, I think you'll want to leave those as `[ ]`, since defaults are specified in `variables.tf`.
 The CIDR ranges here are unique to my VPC, yours will be different.
-Be certain your subnet CIDR's don't overlap existing subnets (i.e. a /20 needs to allow space for the /24 terraform wants to create.
+Be certain your subnet CIDR's don't overlap existing subnets (i.e. a /20 VPC needs to allow space for all the /24 subnets terraform wants to create.

 <details>
 <summary> Creating NEW subnets in an Existing VPC</summary>